ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 avalanche subnet addValidator testsubnet
 ```

-First will need to specify the network.
+First is going to need to specify the network.
 Select `Mainnet`

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←